 The Nam Knights of America Motorcycle Clubs are proud to support Rolling Thunder.
 The major function of Rolling Thunder®, Inc. is to publicize the POW-MIA issue: To educate the public that many American Prisoners of War were left behind after all previous wars and to help correct the past and to protect future Veterans from being left behind should they become Prisoners of War-Missing In Action.
 We are also committed to helping American Veterans from all wars.

-The original 8 founding members, Tony Schebell, Kent Grover, Willy Beale, Floyd Newsome, Dewey Morris, Jim Riggle, Phil Forte and Dennis Virostko founded the chapter back in 1994 after being part of the Orlando Chapter for about a year.
+The original 8 founding members, Tony Schebell, Kent Grover, Willy Beale, Floyd Newsome, Dewey Morris, Jim Riggle, Mickey Giordano and Dennis Virostko founded the chapter back in 1994 after being part of the Orlando Chapter for about a year.

-We would meet with them every month at the truck stop in Vero Beach at exit 60.
-Using the back room to conduct our meetings and carry out business.
+They would meet with them every month at the truck stop in Vero Beach at exit 60.
+Using the back room to conduct meetings and carry out business.

-Well after a year of that, we broke off and started the South Florida Chapter (not yet called the Rolex Chapter!!)
+After a year of that, the original members broke off and started the South Florida Chapter.
 The chapter grew fast to about 53 members strong.
-The Nam Knights were featured by the West Palm Beach Bobcats arena football team at all the home games
+The Nam Knights were featured by the West Palm Beach Bobcats arena football team at all the home games.

-Today, the Palm Beach County chapter of the Nam Knights of America (Rolex Chapter) is well over 60 members strong and still continues to support Vettsville along with several veteran and law enforcement charities
+Today, the Palm Beach County Chapter of the Nam Knights of America is as strongs as ever and still continues to support Vettsville along with many other veteran and law enforcement charities.